 The World famous Royal Air Force aerobatic team, the "Black Arrows", received a Royal guest at their Wattisham, Suffolk, base Mar 29.

-The World famous Royal Air Force aerobatic team, the "Black Arrows", received a Royal guest at their Wattisham, Suffolk, base Mar 29.
+Background: The World famous Royal Air Force aerobatic team, the "Black Arrows", received a Royal guest at their Wattisham, Suffolk, base Mar 29.
 The Duke of Edinburgh presented them with the Britannia Challenge Trophy for 1959 - awarded by the Royal Acro Club for the year's most outstanding achievement in aviation.
 This was the first time the trophy has been awarded to a RAF Squadron.

 Arriving by helicopter, Prince Philip, wearing the uniform of a Marshal of the Royal Air Force, hoped to see a thrilling display by the Squadron.
 He was disappointed.
 A few minutes before his arrival, Squadron Leader P. A. Latham, the Squadron Commander, decided the weather - low cloud and driving rain - was too bad.